Our Chiang Mai Trekking Areas

 Thailand’s second-highest mountain, Doi Luang Chiang Dao, can also be found in this area.
 Trekking to the summit of Doi Luang Chiang Dao could be done in two days/one night.
 Overnight will be in tents just under the summit.
 Conquering Doi Luang Chiang Dao is really a challenge but in recent years it has become more difficult.
 For the duration of the 2019/2020 cold season, the third-highest mountain of Thailand was closed.
 Trekking to the summit was not allowed.

-The Huay Nam Dang National park is located northwest of Chiang Mai.
-It is very popular with trekkers.
-Most of the villages are from the Karen tribe.
+The Huai Nam Dang National park is northwest of Chiang Mai.
+For many years it has been a very popular trekking area.
+Most of the villages are from the Karen tribe but there are also Lahu and Lisu villages in the park.
 The scenery is very spectacular.
 It is a mountainous park so prepare yourself for some serious workouts.
-Most of the trekkings feature a trip by bamboo raft on the Taeng River.
-This is the best bamboo raft trip you can make in the North of Thailand
+Most of the trekkings end with a trip by bamboo raft on the Taeng River.
+This is the best and most exciting bamboo rafting in North Thailand.

 Chaeson National Park

-Another interesting area is the Chaeson National Park.
-The village Ban Mae Kampong has become a very popular destination.
-We use this village as the jumpoff point for treks into Chaeson National Park.
+The Chaeson National Park is a great nature park.
+The village Baan Mae Kampong has become a very popular destination.
+We use this village as the jump-off point for treks into Chaeson National Park.
 The boundary of the park is only a short drive from Ban Mae Kampong.
 From there we trek to the summit of Doi Mon Lan and descend through the forest back to Ban Mae Kampong.
 The Chaeson National Park is very mountainous so prepare yourself for some serious trekking.
 The forest is relatively undisturbed and well protected.
+There are no hill tribe villages in the park.